|Comic book ad for the cereal.|

 |The "Spidey-Store" on the back of the boxes.|

 While the acclaimed X-Men: the Animated Series was still running, Marvel Comics’ merry mutants made their first leap into live action in the failed 1996 TV-pilot movie Generation X, starring the next generation of mutants from the comic series of the same name.
-Two years later, Marvel made the first push towards the respect comics films currently enjoy when they released the first Blade movie.
+Two years later, Marvel made the first push towards the respect comics films currently enjoy with the release of the first Blade movie from New Line Cinema.
 Blade, unlike previous attempts, was a serious and grounded film about the little-known vampire hunter (by general audiences, that is) who got his first exposure to non-comic audiences courtesy of Spider-Man: the Animated Series.
-It showed Hollywood that comic-based films need not be cheesy neon-colored fare, as Batman & Robin had degraded the genre into.
+It showed Hollywood that comic-based films need not be cheesy neon-colored fare, as Batman & Robin had regressed the genre into.

 With that in mind, and the success of the recently-concluded X-Men on TV, 20th Century Fox began production of the first X-Men movie.
 Executive producer Avi Arad, who was also working on the film as head of Marvel Films, shopped around the idea of bringing X-Men back to television in the meantime.
 Kids’ WB snapped up the rights and production was underway, handled by Film Roman Studios as Marvel no longer had an animation division following the end of Spider-Man.
 However, since Kids’ WB was geared towards a particular age demographic, the show had to undergo some drastic changes from previous incarnations of the X-Men.